andiohn/fruit-html-watch/README.md

 This is a recreation of a certain companies' smart watch but with some fun additions.

 # New!
 Go to [andiohn.github.io/fruit-html-watch](https://andiohn.github.io/fruit-html-watch/) to use!
+The new configuration app here can be installed on your device and it works better this way too.
+It's a Progressive Web App.

 1. Liquid Glass background
 2. Can use any image URL as the background by passing in a url flag, along with tile, cover and center modes